RarelyCharlie/rarelycharlie.github.io/glossary.md

 # widget
 Code that can be inserted in other websites so that users of those websites can choose and link to ~~listeners/listener~~ who are available to ~~chat~~ at ~~7 Cups~~.

+# World Changer
+The highest of the 18 levels in the listener ~~certification~~ program.